 Sunglasses are not just a cool fashion accessory – they also protect your eyes from the sun’s damaging rays.

-In Aotearoa New Zealand, UV radiation levels are particularly high from September to April.
+In Aotearoa New Zealand, UV radiation levels are particularly high from September to April, about 3 times higher than in the winter.
 However, even when it’s cloudy and/or cooler you still have to be careful about your exposure to UV radiation.

-Here are some reasons why you should wear sunglasses:
+There are some compelling reasons why you should wear sunglasses:

 1. Reduce the risk of eye disease